Profit and loss questions with solutions Profit and Loss aptitude questions and Answers

 • 195

-Q6: Radha marks her goods 25% above the cost price.
-She sells 35% of goods at marked price, 40% at 15% discount and the remaining at 20% discount.
-Her overall percentage gain is?
+Q6: Radha marks her boutique items 25% higher.
+She sells 35% of stock at full price, 40% at a 15% discount, and the rest at a 20% discount.
+What is her net profit percentage on the total stock?

 • 10%